djienne/CROSS_EXCHANGE_DELTA_NEUTRAL_LIGHTER_ASTER/README.md

 3. **Holds positions** for 8 hours to collect funding payments (configurable)
 4. **Closes positions** and realizes PnL
 5. **Repeats the cycle** automatically
+6. Use long (> 1 week) hold position time to do fundings rate farming, use short (< 1 day) hold position time to farm volume at low risk.

 ---